Title: Dark Matter

 Also, I would like to ask why were all the other versions of Jason such horrible people who acted so awfully?

-Like okay.
+Okay.
 We can accept that between original MC Jason and Jason(2) that there is a difference of 15 years of life experience and there is very much a case for nurture to win out over nature in this instance and alter Jason2’s personality due to his external environmental/life stresses (hello epigenetics).

 All these multitudes of Jason that arose purely when/after he and Amanda entered the superposition box…